xian-ran/prestackPro-Manual/spectral-decomposition.md

 ## Blending Non-Frequency Volumes

 The RGB blending module is not restricted to frequency data: it can be used to blend any seismic volumes.
-For example, the three channels \(Red, Green, Blue\) can be used to blend angle stacks, 4D volumes, or azimuthal datasets, etc. Care should be taken with the histogram ranges: the RGB channels are amplitudes and not frequency, and therefore don't start at zero.
+For example, the three channels \(Red, Green, Blue\) can be used to blend angle stacks, 4D volumes, or inversion datasets, etc. Care should be taken with the histogram ranges: the RGB channels are amplitudes and not frequency, and therefore don't start at zero.
 Blends can be used to highlight misalignment of offset stacks, or visualise AVO anomalies.

 To  load non-frequency volumes into the RGB Blender, click on the **RGB Blend icon** on the Map window: ![](/assets/sp_icon_RGB.png)